microsoft/Uganda-Tanzania-Building-Footprints/README.md

 The model is fully-convolutional, meaning that the model can be applied to an image of any size (constrained by GPU memory, 4096x4096 in our case).

 #### Training details
 The training set consists of 1.2 million labeled buildings.
 The data is diverse in terms of geolocation, urbanization and underlying imagery, in order to attain the good corpus representativeness.
-We also used mixuture of high and low quality labels.
+We also used mixture of high and low quality labels.
 Images in the set are with 30 cm/pixel resolution.

 #### Pixel Metrics
 These are the intermediate stage metrics we use to track DNN model improvements and they are pixel based.